PokeDevs/pokedevs-website/docs/usage_notes.md

-title: Usage Notes - Pokédex API - Pokémon Developers
+title: Usage Notes - Pokédex API - Poké Devs
 description: Read the usage notes for implementing and using the Pokédex API.

 **Pokédex API** is free to be consumed by everyone.
 Having said that, we ask